 The “Offer of Proof” Requirement for Massachusetts Medical Malpractice Claims

 In Massachusetts, medical malpractice plaintiffs must first present an offer of proof.
 The plaintiff, usually through their attorney, appears before a three-personal tribunal that will determine whether the plaintiff’s evidence is sufficient to raise a legitimate question of the defendant’s liability for the plaintiff’s alleged harm.
 There are three members of the tribunal:

 - One justice of the Massachusetts Superior Court

-- A licensed physician, selected by the justice.
+- A licensed physician, selected by the justice is also involved.
 The physician must practice in the same field of medicine that applies in the case.
 If the defendant is not a doctor, the justice will choose a care provider who works in the same field of medicine that applies to the plaintiff’s case.